Mhdr78/NLP-Course-University/README.md

 # NLP-Course-University
-In this repository, I add my own homeworks' solutions and projects for NLP course.
+In this repository, I add my own homework's solutions and projects for the NLP course.